MaximeMichaud/KVS-install/README.md

 ```
 ## Compatibility
-The latest versions are more stable.
+The latest versions are more stable and we recommended using Debian 12 for the best support.

 This script supports the following Linux distributions: